-- Special meetings of the stockholders of the Corporation may be called for any purpose at any time by the Board of Directors, the Chairman of the Board of Directors or the Chief Executive Officer of the Corporation, and shall be called by the Secretary of the Corporation upon the written demand of the holders of at least 25% of all shares entitled to vote at the proposed meeting pursuant to a request made in accordance with procedures set forth in this Section 2.3. - Any stockholder requesting a special meeting shall first request the Board of Directors to fix a record date for determining those stockholders entitled to request such a special meeting (a "Meeting Request Record Date"), which request shall be in writing and shall also state the purpose of such special meeting.
+(a) Special meetings of the stockholders of the Corporation may be called for any purpose at any time by the Board of Directors, the Chairman of the Board of Directors or the Chief Executive Officer of the Corporation, and shall be called by the Secretary of the Corporation upon the written demand of the holders of at least 25% of all shares entitled to vote at the proposed meeting pursuant to a request made in accordance with procedures set forth in this Section 2.3.

+(b) Any stockholder requesting a special meeting shall first request the Board of Directors to fix a record date for determining those stockholders entitled to request such a special meeting (a "Meeting Request Record Date"), which request shall be in writing and shall also state the purpose of such special meeting.
 Within 10 days after the Corporation's receipt of such request to fix a Meeting Request Record Date, the Board of Directors may adopt a resolution fixing a Meeting Request Record Date for the purpose of determining the stockholders entitled to request that the Corporation call a special meeting of stockholders, which date shall not precede the date on which the resolution fixing the Meeting Request Record Date is adopted by the Board of Directors.
-If no resolution fixing a Meeting Request Record Date has been adopted by the Board of Directors by the 10th day after the date on which such request to fix a Meeting Request Record Date was received, the Meeting Request Record Date in respect thereof shall be deemed to be the 10th day after the date on which such request was received.
+If no resolution fixing a Meeting Request Record Date was received, the Meeting Request Record Date in respect thereof shall be deemed to be the 10th day after the date on which such request was received.
 Notwithstanding anything in this Section 2.3 to the contrary, no Meeting Request Record Date shall be fixed if the Board of Directors determines that the special meeting that would otherwise be requested would not comply with the requirements set forth in the Articles of Incorporation of the Corporation, these Bylaws or the LBCA.